slivering/VinaSmol-Unaite/docs/litgpt_help.md

 [Reference](https://github.com/Lightning-AI/litgpt/blob/main/tutorials/convert_hf_checkpoint.md)

 In order to run continued pretraining or finetuning, a HF checkpoint needs to be converted to the LitGPT format.
-For SmolLM2-360M-Instruct or VinaSmol checkpoint, use the following command:
+For **SmolLM2-360M-Instruct**, use the following command:

 ```bash
 litgpt convert_to_litgpt --model_name SmolLM2-360M-Instruct checkpoint_dir